Darlingnotin/Antisocial_VR/README.md

 ### Contribution

-A special thanks to the contributors of the Project Athena.
+A special thanks to the contributors of the DarlingVR.

 [Contribution](CONTRIBUTING.md)